jdh4/job_defense_shield/README.md

 - Python 3.7 or above
 - Pandas
 - jobstats (if looking to send emails about actively running jobs)

+The jobstats module depends on `requests` and, optionally, `blessed`.

 #### Conda